 - Log into MiddLink (go.middlebury.edu/middlink).
 Click on the “Organizations” tab at the top and then click on “Register a New Organization” (on the left).
 You will need to include a proposed constitution, proposed events, tentative budget, and roster of interested students (typically a roster will include at least 10 students).

-- Your submitted application will be reviewed by the SGA Constitution Committee (SGACC).
-If your organization seems viable, you will be invited via email to make a presentation.
-Please note: proposed community service and volunteer organizations will be directed to the Service Cluster board before meeting with the SGACC.
+- Your submitted application will be reviewed by the SGA Student Organization Oversight Committee (SGASOOC) Chair.
+If your organization seems viable, you will be invited via email to make a presentation for the SGSOOC.
+Please note: proposed community service and volunteer organizations will be directed to the Service Cluster board before meeting with the SGASOOC.

-- Following your meeting, the SGACC will vote whether or not to approve your group.
-You will be notified of the SGACC’s decision via email.
+- Following your meeting, the SGASOOC will vote whether or not to approve your group.
+You will be notified of the SGASOOC’s decision via email.

-- Meet with JJ Boggs in Student Activities (SA) to finalize paperwork, receive training, and access resources.
+- If approved, you will arrange to meet with Roman in Student Activities to finalize paperwork, receive training, and access resources.

-- After meeting with JJ Boggs, arrange a meeting with the SGA Finance Committee.
-The proposed budget template is on the SGA Finance Committee website.
+- After meeting with Roman, arrange a meeting with the SGAFC.
+Meeting information may be found here on the SGAFC website.
 Please note: funding is not guaranteed from the SGA Finance Committee.